 3D Environment Art will explore key construction methods for environment art, focusing on modelling and texturing pipelines required for the creation of a city building.

 Games Animation and VFX explores key principles of animation, focusing on the development of character and environment animations for games, together with an introduction to visual effects for games engines including particle systems and dynamics.

 Games Mechanics explores the fundamental ideas behind games design, why we play games and how games are designed.

 This qualification contains one externally examined, one externally assessed and four internally assessed units.
-Internally assessed units are externally quality assured by AQA.
+Internally assessed units are externally quality assured by the Awarding Body.

 You must pass all units and all transferable skill requirements to achieve the qualification.